 \section{Introduction}

 Polymer brush, typically a flat surface containing grafted polymer chains, provides a good example of a functional surface \cite{Zhao2000,Minko2006,Ma2019,Koch2020}.
 All the factors, such as: grafting density, chemical structure and molecular architecture of polymer chains, as well as the presence of specific responsive groups, play a crucial role in their functionality.
-One of examples of such groups are mesogens, that are able to form orientationally and spatially ordered liquid crystalline (LC) phases \cite{deGennes1993}.
-Polymer chains serve as soft embedding matrix for the mesogens resulting in stabilization or disruption of their LC phases, similarly to the case of LC elastomers \cite{Ula2018}.
-On the other hand, the presence of mesogens turns this composite, a liquid crystalline polymer brush (LCPB), into a light-sensitive functional surface.
+One of the examples of such groups are mesogens, that are capable of forming orientationally and spatially ordered liquid crystalline (LC) phases \cite{deGennes1993}.
+Polymer chains serve as a soft embedding matrix for the mesogens resulting in stabilization or disruption of their LC phases, similarly to the case of LC elastomers \cite{Ula2018}.
+On the other hand, the presence of mesogens turns this composite, i.e., a liquid crystalline polymer brush (LCPB), into a light-sensitive functional surface.

-Both synthetic protocols \cite{Peng1999} and theoretical treatment \cite{Williams1993,Amoskov1998,Birshtein2000} of LCPBs have been started at least two decades ago.
-Their principal features have been narrowed up to formation the LC phases with the possibility to achieve either homeotropic or uniaxial planar (UPL) orientation of the mesogens with respect to the substrate.
-The latter case is thought to be especially useful for practical application in the LC displays technology, where such LCPB can serve as a commanding surface for precise aligning of the bulk LC in a LC cell, see, e.g. Ref.~\cite{Camorani2009}.
+Both synthetic protocols \cite{Peng1999} and theoretical treatment \cite{Williams1993,Amoskov1998,Birshtein2000} of LCPBs were started at least two decades ago.
+Their principal features have narrowed up to the formation the LC phases with the possibility to achieve either homeotropic or uniaxial planar (UPL) orientation of the mesogens with respect to the substrate.
+The latter case is thought to be especially useful for practical application in the LC displays technology, where such LCPB can serve as a commanding surface for precise aligning of the bulk LC in a LC cell, see, e.g., \cite{Camorani2009}.
 Other applications are based on spontaneous tilting transition in the main chain LCPB \cite{Blaber2019}; LC ordering as the result of dewetting of the LCPB \cite{Mukai2019}; the synergy between the LCPB and nanotubes allowing to fabricate smart windows with their transparency controlled by the near infrared light \cite{Deng2021} and so on.